Rakesh-rules/Sequence_Model-HandsOn/README.md

 # Sequence_Model-HandsOn
-This is a repository my Hands-on session for Sequence Modelling.
+This is a repository for my Hands-on session for Sequence Modelling.